cktan/s3pool/Design.md

 Syntax: ["PUSH", "bucket", "key", "absolute-path-to-file"]

-## Cache Replacement
+## Disk Monitor

-A watchdog is implemented to keep the disk utilization under 90%.
+A watchdog keeps the disk utilization under 90%.
 Whenever this high water mark is reached, the watchdog starts to delete files cached in the `data/` directory using some form of LRU algorithm based on access time.

+## List Monitor

+A watchdog keeps the `__list__` file under each bucket up-to-date by refreshing it every 5 minutes.